daveight/ankicode/index.md

 ## About

-CodeQuiz provides the fastest way to learn algorithms.
+<p>CodeQuiz desktop app provides the fastest way to learn and memorize algorithms.</p>
-The app uses spaced repetition of flashcards to increase the rate of learning.
+<p>The app uses spaced repetition of flashcards to increase the rate of learning.</p>

 <img src="images/code-quiz.png" width="800"/>